polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 machine licenses of Phosphorus Five to your customer(s) - And in fact, from that point and onwards, make 50% profit from every single machine license you sell.

-In fact, if you simply have your own blog, and you're interested in learning Phosphorus Five, and earn money selling a beautiful web operating system - You have everything you need to become a partner, and make a 50% cut of every license you sell.
+In fact, if you simply have your own blog, or a large social media presence, and you're interested in learning Phosphorus Five, and earn money selling a beautiful web operating system - You have everything you need to become a partner, and make a 50% cut of every license you sell.
 Arguably, we encourage you to _"fork"_ the system, and sell licenses of it, making 50% profit from each license you sell.

 ### Profit sharing